flotiq/flotiq-docs/docs/API/variants.md

 ### Remove Variant

-Endpoint for creating variants accepts a single variant object and adds it into the `variants` array key of `_media` content object.
+The endpoint for creating variants accepts a single variant object and adds it into the `variants` array key of `_media` content object.
-In order to use the endpoint, send PUT request to `https://api.flotiq.com/api/media/{your-image-id}/variant` where `{your-image-id}` is the id of image that you are creating variant for.
+In order to use the endpoint, send a PUT request to `https://api.flotiq.com/api/media/{your-image-id}/variant` where `{your-image-id}` is the id of the image that you are creating variant for.

-In order to remove variant from your content object, send DELETE request to `https://api.flotiq.com/api/media/{your-image-id}/variant/{variant-name}` where:
+In order to remove a variant from your content object, send a DELETE request to `https://api.flotiq.com/api/media/{your-image-id}/variant/{variant-name}` where:

-- `{your-image-id}` - is the id of image that you want to remove a variant from
+- `{your-image-id}` - is the id of an image that you want to remove a variant from
 - `{variant-name}` - is the name of the variant you want removed

 !!!
 Example